 You love your old entertainment center, but it's been sadly obsolete since you bought a flat-screen TV.
 Luckily, a whole new life awaits it as an adorable play kitchen for kids.
 This darling transformation gives you a second chance to use a beloved item, because sometimes once just isn't enough.
-You can also earn cash back not just once, but twice, with the Citi® Double Cash card—earn 1% when you buy and another 1% when you make a payment towards your purchases—big or small.

 Prepare the Cabinet